Ciberusps/unreal-helper-library/README.md

 ##### Check is category enabled/subscribe on debug category state change

 - `WaitDebugCategoryChange` - blueprint node to easier check `isDebugCategoryEnabled` or not and wait for its changes
-- `IsUHLDebugSubsystemEnabled` - blueprint node
+- `IsUHLDebugSystemEnabled` - blueprint node
 - `DebugCategoriesList` - UI component for quick integration in your debug menu

 Features: